Belodri/Orbital-Mini-Sandbox/PDD.md

 - Specialized utility class that decouples immediate method calls from their execution by queuing them as commands.
 - **Responsibilities:**
     - Enqueues PhysicsEngine operations for deferred, batched execution.
-    - Abstracts the creation and lifecycle of Task<T> objects (which become JavaScript Promises) for commands that must return a value.
+    - Abstracts the creation and lifecycle of Task<T> objects (which are marshaled to JavaScript Promises) for commands that must return a value.
     - Manages promise resolution, ensuring tasks are correctly completed with a result or rejected with an exception upon command execution.
-    - Executes all pending commands when processed by the EngineBridge (during a tick).
+    - Executes all pending commands when processed by the EngineBridge (such as during a tick).
     - Allows the queue to be cleared to prevent stale operations after a full state reset (e.g., LoadPreset).
 - **State Ownership:**
     - A Queue of Action<PhysicsEngine> delegates representing the pending commands.